 - Providing a source of energy for HVAC systems

-- Shell and tube heat exchangers: This heat recovery system handles processes that produce a liquid vapor required to heat another liquid.
+- How Do Shell and Tube Heat Exchangers Work?
+This heat recovery system handles processes that produce a liquid vapor required to heat another liquid.
 This heat recovery system seals both paths, which contain the pressure of the respective fluids.
 Typical applications include process steam, distillation processes, bearings, lubricants, refrigeration, and air-conditioning systems, engines and air compressors.

-- Economizers: This type of heat exchange unit preheats the boiler water feed for use with a boiler system.
+- How Do Economizers Work?
+This type of heat exchange unit preheats the boiler water feed for use with a boiler system.

 All industrial heat recovery systems require the use of a transport medium, such as water, refrigerant, glycol, desiccant media or air to exchange the energy between the source and the sinks or applications.
 The type of transport medium depends on the physical location of the waste heat source.
 The location will also affect the cost of the system.

 The Importance of Heat Recovery Systems in Industrial Environments